 \section{Results}

-To study how a dynamo-generated large-scale magnetic field affects the $f$-mode, we performed two simulations in total.
+To study how a dynamo-generated large-scale magnetic field affects the $f$-mode, we perform two simulations in total.
 One of them, labeled h1, is a purely hydrodynamic case.
 The other run, d1, is hydromagnetic.
-Both simulations were carried out at the same grid resolution of $1024 \times 256 \times 320$, with identical physical parameters across the runs.
-The computational domain has dimensions $12\pi \times 3\pi \times \pi$ (in units of $L_0$) and a constant kinematic viscosity $\nu = 0.001$.
+Both simulations are carried out at the same grid resolution of $1024 \times 256 \times 320$, with identical physical parameters across the runs.
+The computational domain has dimensions of $12\pi \times 3\pi \times \pi$ (in units of $L_0$) and a constant kinematic viscosity $\nu = 0.001$.
 For the magnetic case (d1), we additionally employ a constant magnetic diffusivity $\eta = 0.001$.
-These choices corresponds to an approximate Reynolds number of $Re \approx 18$, and a magnetic Prandtl number $P_m = 1$ in the hydromagnetic simulations.
+These choices correspond to an approximate Reynolds number of $\mathrm{Re} \approx 18$, and a magnetic Prandtl number $\mathrm{Pm} = 1$ in the hydromagnetic simulations.